 Is Coconut Flour Keto Friendly?

 How many carbs are in coconut flour?
-Each tablespoon of coconut flour has 60 calories, 4g carbohydrates, 3g dietary fiber, so that’s a total of 1g net carbs.
+Each tablespoon of coconut flour has 60 calories, 4g carbohydrates, and 3g dietary fiber, so that’s a total of 1g net carbs.

-However, you can use almond flour instead, but you’ll have to add about 1 cup almond flour.
+However, you can use almond flour instead, but you’ll have to add about 1 cup of almond flour.